Jana-Marie-Weber/strategic_molecules/README.md

 # Identification of strategic molecules

-This repository contains the source code for the network-based pipeline for the identification of strategic molecules by [(Weber et al., 2019)].
+This repository contains the code for the network-based pipeline for the identification of strategic molecules by [(Weber et al., 2019)].
 Due to license agreements the datamining part is not part of this repository.
 The pipeline outlines steps 3 to 5 assuming a network-based data collection had been assembled previously.
 To cite from this work use [(Weber et al., 2019)].